Fridgend/Homegoing-Game/README.md

 # Homegoing Game
 *A narrative adaptation of the novel **Homegoing** by Yaa Gyasi*

-The game is about 15-20 minutes long.
+The game is about 10-30 minutes long, depending on route and your speed.

 ## About the Project
 This is a narrative-driven interactive game inspired by the Esi chapter of ***Homegoing*** by Yaa Gyasi.